akshayynft/Farmverse/docs/DAILY_PROGRESS.md

 ## 📝 **Daily Progress Log**
 ---

+### **Sep 18, 2025** - Getting ready for second COMPREHENSIVE SECURITY AUDIT & PRODUCTION READINESS ✅
+**What I Did:**
+- ✅ created agent.md file to be tracked in opencode
+- ✅ created new branch in git named security-audit-branch for separating audit which will be merged from incoming branch into host main branch after comparing
+- ✅ created new chat in claude to guide in this process
+- ✅ created new guidance document to complete this work

+**Next Steps:**
+- [ ] Complete second security audit step by step
+- [ ] Commit all changes to Git with comprehensive commit message
+- [ ] If does not work out revert to original main branch without second audit
+- [ ] Deploy contracts to Mumbai testnet (Polygon)
+- [ ] Begin backend API development
+- [ ] Start frontend web interface development

 ### **Sep 15, 2025** - COMPREHENSIVE SECURITY AUDIT & PRODUCTION READINESS ✅
 **What I Did:**
 - ✅ **Conducted world-class security audit** - Analyzed all 9 smart contracts for vulnerabilities